 What changes occurred with RoHS 2 that impact Edmund Optics product lines?

 Exemption Expirations: There is now an expiration on the exemptions used on some of our products.
 These exemptions may be renewed by the EU Commission no earlier than 6 months before the expiration.

 CE Mark: Required for electronics that EO will import into the European Union directly.
 This does not impact our optical materials and products that are not considered electronics.
-If an item that you wish to purchase is not RoHS compliant please contact one of our Product Support Specialist who can assist you in obtaining a RoHS compliant product for your application needs.
+If an item that you wish to purchase is not RoHS compliant, please contact one of our Product Support Specialists who can assist you in obtaining a RoHS compliant product for your application needs.
 To learn the current status of specific stock numbers and print a certificate for compliant stock numbers, use our RoHS Lookup Tool.
-For additional information regarding the RoHS status of our products and all other environmental product questions, please email [email protected]

 Another regulation we are continually working to comply with is REACH- Registration, Evaluation, Authorization and Restriction of Chemicals.
 REACH aims to protect both human health and the environment from the risks chemicals present.
 As the list of chemicals is updated several times a year, Edmund Optics is maintaining a database to continually work to meet this regulation.